xma24/pytorch-dockers/README.md

 # Customized Torch TensorRT Dockerfile

 Pytorch and Nvidia have published their docker images compiled with Torch TensorRT.
-However, the pytorch compiled does not include XXX_cuda_cu.so files.
+However, the PyTorch compiled omits XXX_cuda_cu.so files.

-This dockerfile is based on the TensorRT docker image provided by Nvidia and is installed with pytorch environment using pip in the dockerfile.
+This dockerfile is based on the TensorRT docker image provided by Nvidia and is installed with a pytorch environment using pip in the dockerfile.

+The generated docker image includes TensorRT, Torch TensorRT, PyTorch, PyTorch Lightning, and OpenmmLab.